Careers at Community and Public Health

 Medical Expertise in Public Health

-Public Health Physicians are qualified medical doctors who choose to specialise in the health of groups or whole communities rather than working on individual healthcare.
+Public Health Medicine Specialists are qualified medical doctors who choose to specialise in the health of groups or whole communities rather than working on individual healthcare.
 They are involved in promoting health and preventing disease by assessing a community’s health needs and by providing services to these communities.

 Documents